General Bayesian quantile regression for counts via generative modeling: Count quantile regression via generative modeling

 where $\vtheta_i=(\mu_{y,i},\sigma_{y,i}^2,\vmu_{\vx,i},\mSigma_{c,i},\veta_i)$, $PY(\phi, \vartheta; G_0)$ denotes the PY process with the discount parameter $\phi \in [0, 1]$, strength parameter $\vartheta > -\phi$, and base measure $G_0$.
 The base measure is the product of the normal, inverse gamma, and inverse Wishart distributions: $\mu_y\sim N(\mu_{y0}, \sigma^2_{y0})$, $\sigma_y^2\sim IG(k_0, t_0)$, $\vmu_\vx\sim N(\vmu_{\vx0},\mSigma_{\vx0})$, $\mSigma_c\sim IW(n_0, \mS_0)$, $\veta\sim N(\vmu_{\eta 0}, \mSigma_{\eta 0})$, where $IG(k_0, t_0)$ denotes the inverse gamma distribution with the shape parameter $k_0$ and scale parameter $t_0$, and $IW(n_0,\mS_0)$ denotes the inverse Wishart distribution with $n_0$ degrees of freedom and scale matrix $\mS_0$.

-The model is estimated using the Markov chain Monte Carlo (MCMC) method within the Bayesian framework.
-We employ the importance conditional sampling algorithm of \cite{canale22} for clustering the observations based on the PY process, and cluster-specific parameters are updated using the kernel representation \eqref{eqn:kernelmix2}.
-The detail is provided in Appendix~\ref{sec:mcmc}.
+The model is estimated using the MCMC algorithm within the Bayesian framework.
+We employ the importance conditional sampling algorithm of \cite{canale22} for clustering the observations based on the PY process, and cluster-specific parameters are updated using the kernel representation \eqref{eqn:kernelmix2} and \eqref{eqn:PYmix2}.
+The detail of the MCMC algorithm is provided in Appendix~\ref{sec:mcmc} of the supplementary material.